 Share Your Love and Appreciation of Mother Nature

-June 15th, 2016 will mark the eleventh annual observance of Nature Photography Day.
+It's doesn't receive the kind of attention that the popular holidays get, but June 15th is Nature Photography Day.
 Introduced by the North American Nature Photography Association (NANPA) in 2006, the day is in support of wildlife and land preservation.
 It also encourages people to grab a camera and head outdoors to marvel at (and photograph) the beauty all around.

 These days, it seems that so many people seldom ever take notice of the trees around them, or take time to put their feet in the grass or their hands in soil, or even smell the flowers.
 We are all so focused on our cell phones, personal computers and other devices that we are hardly aware of the world around us.
 Why not use this Earth friendly holiday as an excuse to explore and appreciate the scenery around you?